-The consolidated entity entered into a loan agreement to gain access to an original loan facility of \$466,000.
+During the year, the consolidated entity was party to a loan agreement to gain access to an original loan facility of \$466,000.
+Note this facility was fully repaid during the year ended 30 June 2022.

 Security: First charge over the laboratory equipment.